 The cost of retiring in Turkey varies based on factors like location, lifestyle, and individual preferences.
 Generally, Turkey offers a relatively affordable retirement compared to many Western countries, with expenses influenced by housing, healthcare, and daily living choices.

-Is Turkey good for American expats?
+Is Turkey a good place for Americans to retire?

 Turkey can be an appealing option for American expats.
 Its rich history, vibrant culture, and diverse landscapes offer a unique experience.
 However, factors like language, culture shock, and political dynamics should be considered before making a decision.